mustafakhaleddev/laravel-atomic/README.md

 ## Installation

 Require this package in the `composer.json` of your Laravel project.
-This will download the package.
+This will download the package:

 ```
 composer require mustafakhaleddev/laravel-atomic
 ```

-Install AtomicPanel
+Install AtomicPanel:
 ```
 php artisan atomic:install
 ```

-Add the ServiceProvider in `config/app.php`
+Add the ServiceProvider in `config/app.php`:

 ```php
 'providers' => [